TurboGrafx-16

 1990

 If you’ve ever stepped foot into a used game store, you’ve probably noticed that nobody cares about sports games.
 That’s because the overwhelming majority of them suck.
 The Kunio games were notable exceptions, however, since they emphasized fun over realism.
 Nekketsu High School Dodgeball Club gained notoriety in the West under the name Super Dodge Ball, but the PC Engine was a Japanese exclusive.
 This is unfortunate, since it was arguably the best version of the game.
-The PC Engine port combines elements of the arcade and NES versions, and adds a ton of new content.
+The PC Engine port combines elements of the arcade and NES versions, and it adds a ton of new content.
 The stages and characters look like they were pulled from the arcades, but each player has their own individual stats and power shots like in the NES port.
 There’s also a brand new quest mode that allows players to join rival teams in an effort to hunt down and expose alien dodge ball players!
 Dodge ball is a fairly straightforward sport, so I appreciate how each stage in Nekketsu High School Dodgeball Club has its own gimmick.
-As you travel around the world, you’ll slide around on the Iceland tundra, kick up dust on the African plains, and marvel at real-world landmarks like Mount Fuji or the Statue of Liberty.
+As you travel around the world, you’ll slide around on the Iceland tundra, kick up dust on the African plains, and marvel at real-world landmarks like Mount Fuji and the Statue of Liberty.
 (I personally enjoy visiting England just to hear the Beatles-inspired background music!)
 Whether you’re competing against a CPU opponent or another player, Nekketsu High School Dodgeball Club is a blast to play.

 Military Madness